 "When I walk into this apartment, it's a great big change.
-I'm just really ecstatic and I'm pretty happy right now," he said. from his new bachelor apartment," he said.
+I'm just really ecstatic and I'm pretty happy right now," he said. from his new bachelor apartment.
 "I am so grateful for all the help."

 Occupy Windsor remains committed